mahmud841/deliver-books-client-side11/README.md

 >>* Bullet 5: There are also order tracking part that needs further improvement(delivery status and google map )
 >> In Admin panel there is a manage order page which is currently static,need to improve

-* Technology Used : HTML, CSS, Bootstrap, Firebase, Node, Mongodb, Express, React-Router etc.
+* Technology Used : HTML, CSS, React.js, Node.js, Express.js, Firebase, MongoDB, Bootstrap, Heroku, Netlify.